odionjulius7/All_React_Projects_For_Any_Other_Projectorlearning/20-dark-mode/final/README.md

   any except by the particular class const [theme, setTheme] = useState('dark-theme')
-  NOTE: document.documentElement.className = theme;// we can use this to set and change the className of the html tag itself to make the classNmae take over the root of the html & it value used every where in the body element
+  NOTE: document.documentElement.className = theme;// we can use this to set and change the className of the html tag itself to make the className take over the root of the html & it value used every where in the body element
 */
 .dark-theme {